ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 and a manufacturer-signed IDevID certificate) secured in the Attester.

 The Verifier is provided with an appropriate trust anchor, or provided with a database of public keys (rather than certificates), or even carefully secured lists of symmetric keys.
-The nature of how the Verifier manages to validate the signatures produced by the Attester is critical to the secure operation an Attestation system, but is not the subject of standardization within this architecture.
+The nature of how the Verifier manages to validate the signatures produced by the Attester is critical to the secure operation of an Attestation system, but is not the subject of standardization within this architecture.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists: